hakonrossebo/ndc-oslo2016-video-listing/README.md

 I am more than happy to accept external contributions to the project in the form of feedback, bug reports and pull requests.

+## Disclaimer
+I don't have any connections to NDC Oslo.
+This is only a personal project.
+Please notify me on any violations.
 ---
 Thanks for checking this out.